Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ### N / 2 auxiliary memory

-There are two parts in driftsort that require auxiliary memory: partitioning and merging.
-Stable partitioning, requires a buffer of the same length as the input.
-Merging is by nature a stable operation, and while it is often implemented with a required buffer of length N, it's possible to merge with a buffer of length N / 2. glidesort goes even further and demonstrates that a fixed size 1024 element buffer can yield usable results. std_stable implements such a N / 2 required memory merge, and documents this property.
+There are two parts in driftsort that require auxiliary memory: partitioning and merging. std_stable implements the merge operation in a way that requires N / 2 auxiliary memory.
 In practice this means `slice::sort` will only allocate 6GB of heap memory when sorting a slice of 12GB.
-For large inputs, which albeit ill-advised to be sorted single-threaded, this can be the difference between out-of-memory and a reliable program.
-For low-cardinality inputs with K distinct elements driftsort requires O(N * log(K)) comparisons.
-This is achieved by filtering out common elements, by reversing the partition predicate when suitable.
-To work effectively this mechanism needs to be applied to the entire input at once.
-In addition the Quicksort part of driftsort is significantly faster than Mergesort for inputs that are not partially sorted. driftsort tries to strike a compromise between the two desirable properties, by allocating a auxiliary memory of length N as long as the slice is at most 8MB.
+For large inputs this can be the difference between out-of-memory and a reliable program.
+The quicksort part of driftsort is significantly faster than mergesort for inputs that are not partially sorted.
+Because the stable partitioning requires a buffer of the same length as the input, it can be beneficial to allocate N auxiliary memory. driftsort tries to strike a compromise between the two desirable properties, by allocating auxiliary memory of length N as long as the slice is at most 8MB.
 Beyond this point it goes down to N / 2.
 While it's possible that many concurrent processes each allocating 8MB instead of 4MB previously run into out-of-memory where they previously didn't, the impact is deemed unlikely enough to warrant the run-time improvements for a large part of the input length space.

-Result: driftsort maintains this property for large inputs, while prioritizing run-time for smaller inputs at the expense of peak memory usage.
+Result: driftsort maintains this property for large inputs, while prioritizing run-time for smaller inputs at the expense of peak heap memory usage.
+Explicit stack usage is limited to 4kB.

 ### Debug performance